leebaird/discover/README.md

 ```
 Custom bash scripts used to automate various penetration testing tasks including recon, scanning,
-parsing and creating malicious payloads and listeners with Metasploit.
+enumeration, and creating malicious payloads using Metasploit.
 For use with Kali Linux.
 Please note, Windows Subsystem for Linux (WSL) is not supported.
 ```